 Everyone jumped on board and then, suddenly, jumped off, proving that not every audio accessory was necessarily the Holy Grail.

-[George Tice once invited me to his facility, located on Long Island, where he showed me some of the equipment used in treating the clock.
-He swore me to secrecy about the details but wanted to let the world know that he was doing something to the clock.
+doing something to the clock.
 I wrote an article about it where I said that the clock did make a sonic difference.
-I was roundly lambasted for this by a number of people. – Ed.]
+I was roundly lambasted for this by a number of people. – Ed.>

 I blame Harry Pearson (aka HP), The Absolute Sound and Mike Kay at Lyric HiFi for creating the high-end neurosis cycle, but we were all complicit in fueling the development of more complex and costly audio gear and the advent and evolution of ever-more-esoteric audio accessories and system tweaks.